samyfrey/FrontEndHackathon-GA-/README.md

 **Example of reusuable component, <PhotoGallery.**

-This component is rendered by using the props passed in from the App.JS file.
+This component is rendered by using the props passed in from the App.JS file and feed the styled component dynimically - this was the biggest benefit I found when using styled-components, which helped me save so much time.

+I use this same component for both the Our Works and Our Team Works sections.

 ```
 export const PhotoGallery = ({item: {height, flexGrow, width, name, urlImg }}) => {